 Although West Palm wasn’t an early adopter of bike sharing programs, since 2015, it’s been part of what’s really an international shift to bring affordable, environmentally sustainable, convenient transportation to people in large and small cities nearly everywhere.

-You can check out the state of bike sharing worldwide, here, and maybe even plan your next trip to someplace where you can see the sites and get exercise and contribute to saving the planet, just by using bike share.
+You can check out the state of bike sharing worldwide here, and maybe even plan your next trip to someplace where you can see the sights, get exercise, and contribute to saving the planet, just by using bike share.

 And a final fun fact: Modern bike shares use docking stations, credit cards, and apps, but they were briefly preceded by totally free ride experiments in places like Minneapolis.